-Although these projects cover large areas, the contractor works on no more than several blocks at a time.
-Disruption lasts approximately two to three weeks.
-The road may be closed to through traffic and on-street parking may be disrupted during construction.
-Residents still have access to their homes.
-Door hangers are set out to notify owners the week before they will be affected.
-Contracts specify that all efforts to preserve trees should be employed.
-Any water or sewer connections under tree roots are relocated.
+Although capital improvement projects cover large areas, the contractor works on no more than several blocks at a time and work in your immediate area will typically last two to three weeks.
+Roads may be closed to through traffic and on-street parking may be unavailable, though residents, businesses and customers will still have access to locations.
+Door hangers provide one week’s advance notice.
+Contracts specify that all efforts to preserve trees should be employed and existing water or sewer connections under tree roots are relocated.

-The Utility Commission bears all costs of these projects.
-Work is generally be confined to the public right-of-way.
+The Winston-Salem/Forsyth County Utility Commission bears all costs of these projects and work is generally confined to the public right-of-way.
 Should access to private property be required, written permission is requested from the owner.
-Any grassed areas disturbed during construction will be re-seeded, and any landscaping, mail boxes, curb and gutter, sidewalks, etc. disturbed will be returned to their original condition.
+Grassy areas disturbed during construction will be re-seeded and disturbed landscaping, mail boxes, curb and gutter, sidewalks, etc. will be returned to original condition.

 New construction from the Yadkin River to Muddy Creek Wastewater Treatment Plant.
 For more information, please contact Davie County Utility Director, Johnny Lambert, 336-753-6090